Generic Name: Leuprolide Injection (Women) (loo PROE lide)

 - This medicine may cause weak bones.
 This may happen more often if used for a long time.
 This may raise the chance of broken bones.
 Call your doctor right away if you have bone pain.

 - Have a bone density test as you have been told by your doctor.
 Talk with your doctor.

-- A higher chance of stroke or very bad and sometimes deadly heart problems have been noted with the use of drugs like leuprolide injection (women) in men.
-The chance is low, but get medical help right away if you have chest pain or pressure, a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+- A higher chance of stroke or severe and sometimes deadly heart problems have been noted with the use of drugs like leuprolide injection (women) in men.
+The chance is low, but get medical help right away if you have chest pain or pressure, weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 - Some products are not approved for use in people who are 65 or older or in children.
 Talk with your doctor.

 - Most of the time, leuprolide injection (women) stops you from having a period (menstrual bleeding).
 This is not a method of birth control.
 Use a non-hormone type of birth control like condoms to prevent pregnancy while taking leuprolide injection (women).